 Challenge participants benefit by working on the same problem together with researchers interested in the same topic, strengthening the research community, and get an opportunity to compare their systems to other competitive systems in a large and carefully-executed joint evaluation.
 They also work on and contribute towards a standardised evaluation setup which encourages future benchmarking and reproduction of results.
-Participants are required to write down their methods, results and experience in a system paper to be presented in conjunction with the challenge itself, giving them a chance to publish their work at the ACM International Conference on Multimodal Interaction (ICMI).
-Our concrete contributions are: \begin{enumerate} \item Four large-scale user studies that jointly evaluate a large number of gesture-generation models on a common dataset using a common 3D model and rendering method. \item A subjective evaluation that successfully disentangles motion human-likeness from its appropriateness for the associated speech. \item To the best of our knowledge, the first results that identify synthetic gesture motion that surpasses the human-likeness of good motion-capture data on a high-fidelity avatar. \item The first clear evidence that synthetic gestures are much less appropriate for the specific speech than natural motion is, even when controlling for the human-likeness of the motion. \item A validation study of many objective metrics for predicting motion human-likeness, finding that all metrics except the Fr{\'e}chet gesture distance (FGD) are statistically indistinguishable from chance prediction. \item Providing open code and high-quality data in the spirit of open source and reproducible research.
-This includes pre-processed multimodal training, validation, and test datasets; the standardised visualisation; submitted motion and video stimuli; a large number of subjective responses from the studies; and evaluation and analysis code. \item Bringing researchers together in order to advance the state-of-the-art in gesture generation, and enabling future research to compare and benchmark against systems and stimuli from the challenge. \end{enumerate} Materials derived from the challenge are publicly available at \href{https://youngwoo-yoon.github.io/GENEAchallenge2022/}{young\\woo-yoon.github.io/GENEAchallenge2022}.
+Participants are required to write down their methods, results and experience in a system paper to be presented in conjunction with the challenge itself, giving them a chance to publish their work at ACM ICMI, a leading conference in the field.
+Our concrete contributions are: \begin{enumerate} \item Four large-scale user studies that jointly evaluate a large number of gesture-generation models on a common dataset using a common 3D model and rendering method. \item A subjective evaluation that successfully disentangles motion human-likeness from its appropriateness for the associated speech. \item To the best of our knowledge, the first results that identify synthetic gesture motion that surpasses the human-likeness of good 3D motion-capture data. \item The first clear evidence that synthetic gestures are much less appropriate for the specific speech than natural motion is, even when controlling for the human-likeness of the motion. \item A validation study of many objective metrics for predicting motion human-likeness, finding that all metrics except the Fr{\'e}chet gesture distance (FGD) are statistically indistinguishable from chance prediction. \item Providing open code and high-quality data in the spirit of open source and reproducible research.
+This includes pre-processed multimodal training, validation, and test datasets; the standardised visualisation; submitted motion and video stimuli; a large number of subjective responses from the studies; and evaluation and analysis code. \item Bringing researchers together in order to advance the state of the art in gesture generation, and enabling future research to compare and benchmark against systems and stimuli from the challenge. \end{enumerate} Materials derived from the challenge are publicly available at \\ \href{https://youngwoo-yoon.github.io/GENEAchallenge2022/}{youngwoo-yoon.github.io/GENEAchallenge2022}.